 Co-founded by George Clooney and John Prendergast, The Sentry is a strategic partner of the Clooney Foundation for Justice.
-The organization uses open-source data collection, field research, and state-of-the-art network data analysis technology, and it works in partnership with local and international civil society organizations, journalists, and governments to track and analyze how armed conflict and atrocities are financed, sustained, and monetized.
+The organisation uses open-source data collection, field research, and state-of-the-art network data analysis technology, and it works in partnership with local and international civil society organisations, journalists, and governments to track and analyse how armed conflict and atrocities are financed, sustained, and monetised.

 The South African Anti-Money Laundering Integrated Taskforce (SAMLIT)

 SAMLIT is South Africa’s first public private partnership, between the banking sector and government regulatory authorities, is aimed at enhancing collaboration and co-ordination in combating financial crime, money laundering and terrorist financing.
 The creation of this partnership to effectively, efficiently and timely share information and improve law enforcements’ analytical capabilities represents a big step forward in the fight against financial crime and corruption.